ncatlab/nlab-content/pages/18272.md

 ## Proofs via adjoints

-The properties 1., 2. of Proposition \ref{PreservationOfUnionsAndIntersectionsOfSets} may be proved by appeal to fundamental relationships between [[direct image]] and [[inverse image]] and the like, which category theorists call [[adjunctions]] (similar in form to adjoints in linear algebra).
+The properties 1., 2. of Proposition \ref{PreservationOfUnionsAndIntersectionsOfSets} may be proved by appeal to fundamental relationships between [[direct image]] and [[inverse image]] and the like, which [[category theory|category theorists]] call [[adjunctions]] (similar in form to adjoints in linear algebra).
 The advantage of this type of proof is that, despite its utter simplicity, it generalizes to much wider contexts (beyond elementary classical set theory).

 The first such relationship is that, for all subsets $S \subseteq X$ and $T \subseteq Y$, we have